Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Experimental aspects

 Charged particles loose energy when traversing the detector material in various ways.
 One mechanism is ionisation and excitation interactions with the detector material, e.g. $\mu^- + \mathrm{atom} \to \mathrm{atom}^* + \mu^- \to \mathrm{atom} + \gamma + \mu^-$, where their energy loss per distance is governed by the Bethe equation \cite{Tanabashi:2018oca}.
 Further mechanisms for charged particles to interact with the detector material are {\it bremsstrahlung}, {\it direct electron-pair production} and {\it photonuclear interactions }.
 Photons interact with the detector material through {\it photoelectric effect}, {\it Compton scattering} and {\it electron-pair production}.
 The latter being dominant for $E_\gamma \gg 1$ MeV.
 In the case of hadron-detector interactions, we are dealing mostly with inelastic processes, where secondary strongly interacting particles are produced in the collision.

 Information gathered from the detector components (3)-(6) allow to obtain a global picture of the particles produced in the event.
 However, particles are not directly used as input to construct jets using the algorithms previously discussed.
-ATLAS and CMS use different approaches to construct jet constituents.
-The former is using topological clusters, or, in short, topoclusters, which are mainly based on calorimeter objects, while the latter use so-called particle flow objects, which combine information from the tracker and the calorimeter to build a coherent single object.\footnote{Note that ATLAS is moving to using a particle flow approach as well.} The benefit of using calorimeter objects is a good calibration of the energy component of the topoclusters.
+As previously mentioned, ATLAS and CMS used traditionally different approaches to construct jet constituents.
+The former is using topological clusters, or, in short, topoclusters, which are mainly based on calorimeter objects, while the latter use so-called particle flow objects, which combine information from the tracker and the calorimeter to build a coherent single object.
+The benefit of using calorimeter objects is a good calibration of the energy component of the topoclusters.
 On the other hand, the cell size of the hadronic calorimeter is $0.1 \times 0.1$ in $(\eta, \phi)$ and topological cell clusters are formed around seed cells with an energy $|E_\mathrm{cell}|$ at least $4 \sigma$ above the noise by adding the neighbouring cells with $|E_\mathrm{cell}|$ at least $2\sigma$ above the noise, and then all surrounding cells \cite{Aad:2012vm}, see Fig.~\ref{fig:topoclusters}.
 The minimal transverse size for a cluster of hadronic calorimeter cells is therefore $0.3 \times 0.3$ and is reached if all significant activity is concentrated in one cell.
 Two energy depositions leave distinguishable clusters if each one hits only a single cell and their individual axes are separated by at least $\Delta R = 0.2$, so that there is one empty cell between the two seed cells.
-In the context of this bbok, it means that if important characteristics of the substructure in a jet are so close that it does not leave separate clusters in the jet, it is impossible to resolve it.
+In the context of this book, it means that if important characteristics of the substructure in a jet are so close that it does not leave separate clusters in the jet, it is impossible to resolve it.
 This leaves a residual lower granularity scale when using topocluster as fundamental objects to form jets.
 Thus, in particular when a fine-grained substructure in the jet is of importance, e.g. in the reconstruction of highly boosted resonances, the benefit of particle flow objects is widely appreciated across both multi-purpose experiments.